Slide Locks Selector & Size Calculator | 15+ Types • Selection Guide

 👶 13.
 Child Safety Slide Lock — Baby-Proof Protection

 Child safety slide locks are engineered for one specific purpose: to prevent access by children aged 1 to 5 who have not yet developed the two-step operational dexterity required to open them, while remaining freely operable by adults.
-They are mandatory equipment in households with young children for securing access to hazardous cabinets (cleaning products, medications, sharp utensils), windows (to prevent falls), and exits (to prevent outdoor access without supervision).
+They are essential for securing cabinets containing cleaning products, medications, and sharp utensils, as well as windows (to prevent falls) and exits (to prevent unsupervised outdoor access).

 Type